-USAID's environmental regulations per Title 22, Code of Federal Regulations (CFR), Part 216 (http://transition.usaid.gov/our\work/environment/compliance/22cfr216.htm), commonly referred to as Reg.
+USAID's environmental regulations per Title 22, Code of Federal Regulations (CFR), Part 216 (http://transition.usaid.gov/our_work/environment/compliance/22cfr216.htm), commonly referred to as Reg.
 216, establish the conditions and procedures for the environmental review of activities funded with USAID resources.
 According to the Pesticide Procedures outlined in 22 CFR 216.3(b), all Title II PVOs who provide assistance for the procurement or use of pesticides, including fumigants, must produce an Initial Environmental Examination (IEE), including an evaluation of user hazard in a 12 factors analysis, aka the Pesticide Evaluation Report and Safe Use Action Plan (PERSUAP).
 These documents include an evaluation of the economic, social, and environmental risks and benefits of the planned pesticide use.
-However, concerns have emerged in recent years about whether the environmental documentation submitted by PVOs as part of their Title II requirements (i.e., an IEE with a PERSUAP) is adequately rigorous to fully ensure that the appropriate environmental management measures are being taken for fumigants and that the program operates in an environmentally sound manner as required by USAID's regulations.
+However, concerns have emerged in recent years about whether the environmental documentation submitted by PVOs as part of their Title II requirements (i.e., an IEE and a PERSUAP) is adequately rigorous to fully ensure that the appropriate environmental management measures are being taken for fumigants and that the program operates in an environmentally sound manner as required by USAID's regulations.

-Further, in accordance with 22 CFR 216.3(b) (i), when a project includes assistance for the procurement and/or use of pesticides registered for the same or similar uses by the U.S. Environmental Protection Agency (USEPA) and the proposed use is restricted by the USEPA as a Restricted Use Pesticide (RUP) on the basis of user hazard, a full EA (or Programmatic EA [PEA] such as this one) must be developed.
+Further, in accordance with 22 CFR 216.3(b)(l)(ii), when a project includes assistance for the procurement and/or use of pesticides registered for the same or similar uses by the U.S. Environmental Protection Agency (USEPA) and the proposed use is restricted by the USEPA as a Restricted Use Pesticide (RUP) on the basis of user hazard, a full EA (or Programmatic EA [PEA] such as this one) must be developed.
 According to the USEPA, all aluminum phosphide and magnesium phosphide fumigant products are classified as RUP based on the criteria "Human Inhalation Hazard."
 Therefore, in accordance with USAID's Pesticide Procedures, the "procurement or use" of aluminum phosphide or magnesium phosphide fumigants in USAID Title II programs requires an EA and an evaluation of user hazard.
+In addition, USAID may provide technical assistance to address any risks associated with the use of RUPs.
 The PEA differs from the EA in that it applies broadly to multiple programs where uses and environmental contexts are similar, as in this case with Title II food aid programs.
 The PEA must include an evaluation of the user hazards associated with the proposed USEPA restricted uses to ensure that implementation includes mitigation of the risks.
 This PEA addresses and further resolves these concerns.